Dementia advocate, longtime volunteer earns top honours for community service

 Geri is an organizing committee member of the Breakfast to Remember fundraising event in Victoria, a member of the Society’s Dementia-Friendly Communities Leadership Group for Caregivers and the Provincial Advisory Committee for the Society’s Dementia-Friendly Communities initiative.
 In 2016 Geri was presented with the Alzheimer Society of B.C.’s Clyde and Lanny Slade Memorial Leadership Award for her commitment to creating a better world for people living with dementia.

-Geri maintains tight ties to Veterans Memorial Lodge at Broadmead, a residential care home where Peter, a Second World War veteran, lived during the last year of his life.
+Geri maintains tight ties to Veterans Memorial Lodge at Broadmead, a long-term care home where Peter, a Second World War veteran, lived during the last year of his life.
 Inspired by her husband’s love for classical music, Geri has worked hard to bring music into the lodge, which now hosts classical concerts and offers Music and Memory, a program that provides residents with access to a collection of musical artists.
 She has also taken up the cello, a skill she endeavours to share with her community alongside a group of other enthusiastic amateur cellists.

 Geri has never questioned giving back to her community, but rather, explores how she can best leverage her skills and experience to provide the most impact.